mattjp/civ_selector/README.md

-# civ_selector
+# Civilization Selector

-pick 3 random civs from dlc subsets
+Pick 3 random civilizations from DLC subsets.

+Run using the `-r` flag for "Rise and Fall" DLC to be included.
+Run using the `-g` flag for "Gathering Storm" DLC to be included.